Deutsch Intern

 Coaching

-• Coaching is a process that takes some time.
-It’s not about giving you access to information; it’s about guiding you on your way to success by helping you define your goals and devise strategies for reaching them.
-It is the coachee who has to do the work.
-The coach’s role is to accompany the process, equip the coachee with methods and techniques, and give critical input.
-All decisions are made by the coachee.
+• Coaching is a process.
+It is about guiding you on your way to success, e. g. by helping you define your goals and devise strategies for reaching them.
+The coach’s role is to accompany the process, equip the coachee with methods and techniques and give critical input

-Perhaps questions arise in the course of your academic career at JMU for which you would like to seek external support.
-We offer you this opportunity and are happy to provide you with our expertise and methodological knowledge on competences, personal resources, development opportunities and possibilities, the job market in science and industry, application strategies and other related topics for personal counseling appointments.
+You are looking for external support with challenges facing your career in research?
+We offer you this opportunity and are happy to share our expertise and methodological knowledge on skills, personal resources, development opportunities, the job market in both academia and industry, application strategies and other related topics with you during a personal counseling session.

 In a counseling session, we can